SeanKilleen/hotchocolate/website/src/docs/hotchocolate/api-reference/filtering.md

 ##### Case Study: DateTime "from", "to"

-**Situation**
+`Situation`:

 1. Implicit Binding: `[UseFiltering]` should automagically create `DateTimeFilter` and the corresponding "\_from" and "\_to".
 2. Explicity Binding: `desc.Filter(x => x.OrderedAt).AllowFrom().AllowTo())`
 3. Expression Visitor: You want to directly filter on the database.
 You use EF Core.

-**Configuration**
+`Configuration`:

 It is slightly more complex to create a custom filter than just modifying existing operations.
 There are a few different parts that must come together to make this work.
 Implicit and Explicit Bindings are coming together in this example.

 Let's start with the configuration of the convention.
 By splitting the configuration up into a set of extension methods that can be applied to the convention, it is possible to easily replace sub-components of the extension. e.g. some users might want to use an expression visitor, some others might want to use MognoDB Native.

-- `UseDateTimeFilter` adds support for date-time filters and registers the expression visitor for it.
+* `UseDateTimeFilter` adds support for date-time filters and registers the expression visitor for it.
 Abstraction for `UseDateTimeFilterImplicitly().UseDateTimeExpression()`

-- `UseDateTimeFilterImplicitly` only registers the configuration of the schema building part of the extension
+* `UseDateTimeFilterImplicitly` only registers the configuration of the schema building part of the extension

-- `UseDateTimeExpression` only registers the expression visitor configuration.
+* `UseDateTimeExpression` only registers the expression visitor configuration.

 With this separation, a user that prefers to use a custom visitor, can just register the types and skip the expression visitor configuration